Baytex Energy (OTCMKTS:BTEGF) Reaches New 1-Year Low at $3.17

 Baytex Energy Corp.
-(OTCMKTS:BTEGF – Get Free Report)’s share price reached a new 52-week low during trading on Monday .
+(OTCMKTS:BTEGF – Get Free Report)’s stock price hit a new 52-week low during mid-day trading on Monday .
 The company traded as low as $3.17 and last traded at $3.19, with a volume of 6272169 shares traded.
 The stock had previously closed at $3.28.

 Baytex Energy Price Performance